bbeatricecretu/RoSpin/SkyWind/analysis/core/METRICS_DOCUMENTATION.md

 - ⚠️ **6.0-7.5 m/s**: Marginal (Class 2)
 - ❌ **<6.0 m/s**: Poor, not commercial (Class 1)

-**Advantage: No height extrapolation uncertainty** - values are measured directly at operational height!
+**Advantage: No height extrapolation uncertainty** - values are measured directly at operational height from ERA5!

 #### What It Measures